aviav/turmbauten/README.md

 The initial main goal of this project is to let me try out new LLMs more quickly.

+## Getting started

+Run `python bau.py`.
+When I wrote this, this worked for me with Python 3.11.

 ## Targeted API

 Features that I'd like to support, as long as I have to do that: